sammyhenningsson/shaf/README.md

 To make it easy to explore the API in a brower, Shaf includes a some very basic html views.
 They are only meant to be a quick and easy way to view the api and to add/edit resources that does not require authentication.
 They are really ugly and you should not look at them if you are a frontend developer ;) (PRs are welcome!).

 ## Customizations
 Currently Shaf only support four commands (`new`, `server`, `console` and `generate`).
 Luckily it's possible to extend Shaf with custom commands and generators.
 Whenever the `shaf` command is executed the file `config/customize.rb` is loaded and checked for additional commands.
 To add a custom command, create a class that inherits from `Shaf::Command::Base`.
 Either put it directly in `config/customize.rb` or put it in a separate file and require that file inside `config/customize.rb`.
 Your customized class must call the inherited class method `identifier` with a `String`/`Symbol`/`Regexp` (or an array of `String`/`Symbol`/`Regexp` values) that _identifies_ the command.
 The identifier is used to match arguments passed to `shaf`.
 The command/generator must respond to `call` without any arguments.
 The arguments after the identifer will be availble from the instance method `args`.
-Writing a couple of simple command that echos back the arguments would be written as:
+Writing a couple of simple commands that echos back the arguments would be written as:
 ```sh
 class EchoCommand < Shaf::Command::Base
   identifier :echo